Big Data for the Mi’qmaq Elementary and High school Students

 AARMS-Girl Guides STEM camps

 In collaboration with the Girl Guides of Atlantic Canada, AARMS organizes an annual provincial scale camp for girls aged 9-17.
 The first such camp is at the University of New Brunswick’s Fredericton campus from May 12-13, 2018.
 Over 500 girls will take part in STEM based mini-workshops including topics such as Magnetic Resonance Imaging, Coding with Drones, and Geometrical Art.
 The 2019 edition of the camp is scheduled to take place at Dalhousie University.
 More information

 Acadia University math outreach for middle and high school students

-Acadia faculty and students will undertake four related outreach activities aimed at students in grades 7 – 12 in the Annapolis Valley and beyond.
+Acadia faculty and students will undertake three related outreach activities aimed at students in grades 7 – 12 in the Annapolis Valley and beyond.
 In previous years, these activities have been successfully undertaken with support from AARMS.
-The activities include i) class visits to grade 7 and 8 students; ii) math buffet events for grade 9-12 students, held at Acadia; iii) NS math league; iv) summer math camp, in partnership with Dalhousie.
-More information
+The activities include i) class visits to grade 7 and 8 students; ii) math buffet events for grade 9-12 students, held at Acadia; iii) NS math league; More information

 Dalhousie – AARMS Math Challenge Club

 The Dalhousie – AARMS Math Challenge Club is now entering its third year.
 We have started with a registration of 25 students in both the junior club and the senior club.
 Both clubs provide a fun environment for students to explore new mathematical concepts and begin to form a community of problem solvers.
 We participate in various contests throughout the year, but the emphasis is on developing problem solving skills and creativity as a community.
 The only requirement to join the club is that a student likes to do mathematics and wants to learn more.
 More information